ucsc-vama/essent/README.md

 Interfacing with the generated code
 --------------------------------------------------------------------------------

 Essent will generate a single `.h` file, with the name of the firrtl circuit.
 We recommend writing a single `.cc` file to harness the design.
 Essent uses templated types `UInt` and `SInt` to represent their corresponding firrtl types, and these types are defined in the companion [firrtl-sig](https://github.com/ucsc-vama/firrtl-sig) repo.
-The harness file should: include the appropriate headers (UInt, SInt, and design's .h file), instantiate the design, and call `eval` on it for the desired number of cycles.
+The harness file should: include the appropriate headers (UInt, SInt, and the design's .h file), instantiate the design, and call `eval` on it for the desired number of cycles.
 The design will automatically randomly initialize itself when the object is created.
 Reset is typically an input to the circuit.
 This version of essent does not support multiple clocks or any sort of logic on clock signals.

 A call to the eval function for a design progresses the design by at most one cycle, and takes three boolean arguments: